Yellowstone Packing List (2026): What to Pack for Every Season

 What are the must-have items for kids in Yellowstone?

-Pack kid-friendly binoculars, sunscreen, hats, and plenty of snacks for little adventurers.
-A notebook or activity book is great for downtime and for documenting wildlife sightings.
-Yellowstone also offers two fun educational programs for kids.
+Pack kid-friendly binoculars, sunscreen, hats, and plenty of snacks.
+A notebook or activity book is great for downtime or documenting wildlife sightings.
+Yellowstone also offers two educational programs for kids: The Junior Ranger Program and the Young Scientist Program.
+If you plan to hike, make sure kids have sturdy shoes and the right layers.

-How can I pack light but still be prepared for all seasons?
+How can I pack light but still be prepared for Yellowstone year-round?

 Do I need bug spray in Yellowstone?

-If you’re planning to hike in Yellowstone, bug spray is recommended, especially in the summer.
-Mosquitoes and other insects are active near lakes, rivers, and marshy areas.
-If you’re planning to stay on or near Grand Loop Road, you don’t need bug spray.
-(We’ve been to Yellowstone a dozen+ times and rarely bring bug spray.
-It’s never bothered us.)
+If you’re planning to hike in Yellowstone, bug spray is helpful, especially in the summer.
+Mosquitoes are active near lakes, rivers, and marshy areas.
+If you’re planning to stay on or near Grand Loop Road for the entirety of your trip, you don’t need bug spray.
+Personally, we’ve been to Yellowstone a dozen+ times and rarely bring bug spray.
+It’s never bothered us.

 Can I rent or buy gear near Yellowstone if I forget something?

 Yes, you can rent or buy gear in towns near the park entrances, including Gardiner, West Yellowstone, and Jackson.
 Local outfitters and general stores carry outdoor gear, bear spray, and other essentials, although prices can be higher than what you would pay at home.
-It is always best to pack what you can.
+If you’re staying in Gardiner, check Ridley’s Family Market and Murdoch’s in Livingston.
+(Jon forgot jeans once and Murdoch’s was the only place he could find a pair without going all the way to Bozeman!)

 What’s the most overlooked item people forget to pack for Yellowstone?